-Termite Inspection for Home Purchase – Need a Termite Inspection for Home Purchase?
+Termite Inspection for Home Purchase Phoenix Az – Need a Termite Inspection for Home Purchase?
 Call the experts – Bills Pest Termite Control.
 We can help.
 Our trained and experienced inspectors can provide a complete report and diagram containing the necessary information to help make the right purchasing decision.
-Most reports are $50 when paid the day of inspection or $65 when billed thru escrow.
-We provide same day service and will send an electronic copy of the report.
+Most reports are $50 when paid the day of inspection or $65 when billed through escrow.
+We provide same-day service and will send an electronic copy of the report.
 When you need an Arizona home termite inspection service we are the answer – #1 Home Termite Inspection Phoenix Service.

 Purchasing a home in the Phoenix area?
-Need a termite inspection for home purchase?
-There’s a good chance you or the lender will make the sale contingent upon a satisfactory inspection for wood destroying insects.
-Currently there is no Arizona law that mandates a termite inspection for real estate transactions in Arizona.
+Need a termite inspection for a home purchase?
+There’s a good chance you or the lender will make the sale contingent upon a satisfactory inspection for wood-destroying insects.
+Currently, there is no Arizona law that mandates a termite inspection for real estate transactions in Arizona.
 Given Arizona’s termite reputation…requesting one prior to making the final buying decision is wise.

 Home Termite Inspection Phoenix